Tibo-R/language-pig/README.md

 # Pig package for Atom

-Adds syntax highlighting and snippets to Pig scripts in Atom.
+Adds syntax highlighting and autocompletion to Pig scripts in Atom.

-And more to come ...
+In order to have the full autocompletion system, you need the atom package [Autocomplete Snippets](https://atom.io/packages/autocomplete-snippets)

 #Based on the work from :